pypa/packaging.python.org/source/peps.rst

 ==============

 :Page Status: Incomplete [1]_
-:Last Reviewed: 10-29-2013
+:Last Reviewed: 11-01-2013

 Summaries for the most relevant PEPs in the space of Python installation and packaging.

 .. _PEP376s:

 PEP376 Database of Installed Python Distributions
 *************************************************

+:PEP Link: `PEP376`_

+:PEP Status: Accepted

+:Summary: Describes a new ``.dist-info`` directory structure to be used when
+          installing distributions.

-`PEP376`_ describes a new ``.dist-info`` directory structure to be used when installing distributions.
-Currently, only the ``bdist_wheel`` extension from the :ref:`wheel` project creates distributions using this structure, although :ref:`setuptools` and :ref:`pip` are equipped to manage distributions installed in this way.
-This has very little implication for users, except that it might help users to be aware of this directory format if they go hunting through their `site-packages` for some reason, which we all end up doing from time to time.
+:User Impact: This has very little implication for users, except that it might
+              help users to be aware of this directory format if they go hunting through their `site-packages` for some reason, which we all end up doing from time to time.

+:Implementation: Currently, only the ``bdist_wheel`` extension from the
+                :ref:`wheel` project creates distributions using this structure, although :ref:`setuptools` and :ref:`pip` are equipped to manage distributions installed in this way.

 .. _PEP425s:

 PEP425 Compatibility Tags for Built Distributions
 *************************************************

+:PEP Link: `PEP425`_

+:PEP Status: Accepted

-`PEP425`_ specifies a tagging system to use in :term:`Binary Distribution` file names.
-The system is composed of a set of three tags that indicate which Python implementation and language version, ABI, and platform a :term:`Binary Distribution` requires.
-The motivation for the system was to tag wheel distributions, which are covered in `PEP427`_.
+:Summary: Specifies a tagging system to use in :term:`Binary Distribution` file
+          names.
+The motivation for the system was to tag wheel distributions, which are covered in `PEP427`_

+:User Impact: As :term:`wheels <Wheel>` become more common, users will notice
+              the new tagging scheme in wheel filenames.

+:Implementation: The ``bdist_wheel`` setuptools extensions generates
+                 :term:`wheels <Wheel>` using this scheme, and pip's wheel installer understands the scheme as well as of v1.4.

 .. _PEP427s: